 Students are required to exemplify Academic Integrity in all of their dealings and interactions.
-Bergen Community College is committeed to academic integrity-the honest, fair, and continuing pursuit of knowledge, free from fraud or deception.
+Bergen Community College is committed to academic integrity-the honest, fair, and continuing pursuit of knowledge, free from fraud or deception.
 Students are responsible for their own work.
-Faculty and academic support services staff will take appropriate measures to discourage academic dishonesty.
+Faculty and academic support services staff will take appropriate measures to encourage academic honesty.